mert-devops/Gcloud-GKE-APP-Project/README.md

 	techtestapp-deployment   LoadBalancer   10.43.246.3   35.189.38.156   80:30140/TCP   54m <br/>

-14- You may also want to see pods autoscaled or not  you may see that via  <br/>
+14- You may also want to see pods auto scaled or not  you may see that via  <br/>
 	`kubectl get pods`  <br/>

 	You should see at least 4 pods that belongs to techtestapp-deployment (as that what we have set as minimum number) <br/>